salihalammari/alx-system_engineering-devops/0x0C-web_server/README.md

 0x0C.
 Web server

 webserver:
-  A web server is a computer/software that delivers web pages/server static content to clients over the internet. you type in a web address in your browser, your computer sends a request to the web server hosting that website, which then sends the web page back to your computer for display.
+  A web server is a computer/software that delivers web pages/server static content to clients over the internet.

-  When
+  When you type in a web address in your browser, your computer sends a request to the web server hosting that website, which then sends the web page back to your computer for display.

-Resources
+#Resources
 Read or watch:

 How the web works